Vietnam tries former oil executives in widened crackdown

 - ‘Phantom Thread’ costume designer on creating 1950s fashions and working with Daniel Day-Lewis VIEW

+Trinh Xuan Thanh, 51, a former chairman of PVC, is accused of the same charge as well as embezzling $186,000 from another thermoelectric plant.
+The embezzlement offense carries the death penalty.

-In August, Germany accused Vietnam of kidnaping Thanh from a Berlin park in an incident that strained bilateral ties.
+In August, Germany accused the Vietnamese intelligence service of kidnapping Thanh from a Berlin park.
+Vietnam denied that, saying Thanh turned himself in to police voluntarily, but the incident strained bilateral ties and Germany expelled two Vietnamese diplomats.

-The trial Monday involves the two men, along with 20 others who are mostly current or former senior oil executives.
+The trial Monday involves the two men and 20 other defendants who are mostly current or former senior oil executives, including three other former chairmen of PetroVietnam.

-Note: This story has been corrected to show Thang is the first Politburo member to stand trial ‘in decades.’
+PetroVietnam and the banking sector have been at the center of an unprecedented crackdown on corruption under the watch of the Communist Party’s General Secretary Nguyen Phu Trong, who was re-elected to another five-year term in early 2016 at the party congress.

+The trial of Thang and Thanh “sends out a stern warning that there will be no ‘no-go zones’ in this campaign, and corrupt officials, no matter who they are and what position they hold, will be brought to justice,” said Le Hong Hiep, a research fellow at the Singapore-based ISEAS – Yusof Ishak Institute.